Updated January 19, 2016

 The 10 Best Family Resorts on Bali

 Booking hotels online will usually get you the best prices but good deals can also be found by just showing up at a hotel’s front desk and enquiring about rooms.
-(But book hotels well in advance for visits in July, August, September, December, and January.)
+(Book hotels well in advance for visits in July, August, September, December, and January.)
 Breakfast is included at most hotels in Bali and will usually include platefuls of delicious local fruit.

 - Conrad Bali – Tanjung Benoa